rafaelsinosak/thg-test/README.md

 - **datausa_backend/**: Contains the backend code in Django.
 - **datausa_frontend_singlepage/**: Contains the basic HTML CSS JS frontend code in Angular.
 - **datausa_frontend_material/**: Contains the Routing & Material frontend code in Angular.
-- **datausa_backend/wait-for-postgres.sh**: Script to wait for PostgreSQL to be available before starting Django.
+- <s>**datausa_backend/wait-for-postgres.sh**: Script to wait for PostgreSQL to be available before starting Django.</s> This file was removed in the project.
 - **datausa_backend/docker-compose.yml**: Docker Compose configuration.
 - **datausa_backend/Dockerfile**: Docker configuration for the backend.

 ## Beyond guidelines

 - **Docker**: The docker launches the Django container after the postgres container is ready.
-- **POSTGRES**: The backend saves the data from the API in a PostgreSQL database.
+- <s>**POSTGRES**: The backend saves the data from the API in a PostgreSQL database.</s> The database was removed in the project.
 - **.env file**: The backend consumes the .env file.
 - **Tests**: There are two tests in the backend.
 Both tests the GraphQL API and results.
 - **Material Frontend**: Since the position uses material, I created the frontend using Angular Material.
+- **Charts**: The charts are rendered dynamically with the data provided by the API.
+If more states or more years are added, the charts will be updated.
+I also created a minPopulation and maxPopulation variables to render the Y axis in the population chart differently for each population range.
+It allows to implement the selector in TODO subsection below.

 ## TODO

 There are some things that I thought I should do in the future:

+- Return PostgreSQL database
 - A selector that allow the user to select the date range from both charts.
 - A selector that allow the user to select the states from the population chart.
 - Some cards to show the highlights results.